-Many pellet stoves come with a remote control, which mean you can easily control your heating without inconvenience.
+Many units come with a remote control, which mean you can easily control your heating without inconvenience.
 The latest innovations includes stoves with integrated microcontrollers that monitor and ensure safe operation.
 They are also able to run on self-diagnostic tests to catch problems early.

-The main pellets used in pellet stoves are pelletized wood.
+The main pellets used in these burners are pelletized wood.
 Nevertheless, most pellet stoves will burn fuels like grain, corn, woodchips or seeds.
 In some cases, pellet stoves can operate well even if they have fuels mixed.

 Unlike wood stoves that operate exclusively on a chimney draft principle, a pellet stove uses special sealed exhaust tubing as a way to prevent exhaust gases from escaping into living space.
-Pellet stoves need certified double wall venting during installation, and proper installation is vital for safe operation.
+They also need certified double wall venting during installation, and proper installation is vital for safe operation.

-Above we have looked at a range of top rated pellet stoves.
+Above we have looked at a range of top rated models.
 Choosing the best pellet stove for your home means you considering a number of important factors.

 - Freestanding pellets stoves